LeticiaAriela/mixed-messages/README.md

 # Daily Dose Of Health

-A message generator program tha reminds you the importance of vitamins & minerals to your health!
+A message generator program that reminds you the importance of vitamins & minerals to your health!

 ### Table Of Contents
 * [Introduction](#introduction)